kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 Design decisions that keep this workable:

-- **Scoped recommendation cache:** the recommender reuses the previous iteration's groups when scoped inputs have not changed (keyed by `(vpaID, scopedGeneration)`), so it does not rebuild every group each loop.
 - **Compact group status:** groups store only the effective `target`, keeping the `status` object small even with many groups.
 - **Admission node-label cache:** node label lookups are cached (short TTL) to